-Duratrim and polyethylene are used for toe rails, trim, cutting boards, lids etc. Duratrim has an appearance similar to teak but requires almost no maintenance.
-Maintenance of your duratrim should include regular cleaning with soapy water.
+Duratrim and polyethylene are used for toe rails, trim, cutting boards, lids etc. Maintenance of your duratrim should include regular cleaning with soapy water.
 Apply a surface protector at least twice per year.
 Polyethylene can be cleaned with products such as 409 or any spray and wipe cleaner.
-Plexiglas, used to cover your instruments radio box and also as storage doors, can be maintained by use of a glass cleaner and a soft cloth.
+Plexiglas, used to cover your instruments radio box and also as interior storage doors, can be maintained by use of a glass cleaner and a soft cloth.